borgesdotcom/Clicker/README.md

 ## 🎮 About

-Space Clicker is an engaging incremental clicker game featuring dynamic combat, strategic upgrades, and epic boss battles.
-Command a fleet of starships to destroy colorful alien targets, level up your arsenal, and unlock powerful abilities as you progress through an ever-challenging universe.
+BOBBLE is an engaging incremental clicker game featuring bubblewrap aliens and a fake invasion plot!
+These bubblewrap creatures are "threatening" your profit margins - pop them all!
+Command a fleet of starships to boop colorful bubblewrap alien targets, level up your arsenal, and unlock powerful abilities as you progress through this profit-driven "defense" operation.

 ## ✨ Features